Russian Revolution of 1905: Repression

 These numbers reflect only executions of civilians, and do not include a large number of summary executions by punitive army detachments and executions of military mutineers.
 Peter Kropotkin, an anarchist, noted that official statistics excluded executions conducted during punitive expeditions, especially in Siberia, Caucasus and the Baltic provinces.
 By 1906 some 4,509 political prisoners were incarcerated in Russian Poland, 20 percent of the empire's total.

+Regional and national developments

 Ivanovo Soviet

 Ivanovo Voznesensk was known as the 'Russian Manchester' for its textile mills.
 In 1905, its local revolutionaries were overwhelmingly Bolshevik.
 It was the first Bolshevik branch in which workers outnumbered intellectuals.